Auscitte/auscitte.github.io/_posts/2021-04-20-Registry-Recovery.md

 ## The Scavenger Hunt

 We begin with some basic diagnostics.
-Let us first make sure there are no errors in the hive’s header and then compare the sequence numbers on the off chance that the the snapshot has been taken mid-way through the hive update and thus the registry can possibly be recovered from the transaction logs.
+Let us first make sure there are no errors in the hive’s header and then compare the sequence numbers on the off chance that the the snapshot has been taken mid-way through the hive update, and thus the registry can possibly be recovered from the transaction logs.

 {% highlight python linenos %}
 >>> reg = Registry("RecReg_vss15/SOFTWARE")